realworldocaml/book/book/variants/README.md

 \noindent
 Each row essentially represents a case of the variant.
-Each case has an associated tag (also called a *constructor*, since you use it to constructing a value) and may optionally have a sequence of fields, where each field has a specified type.
+Each case has an associated tag (also called a *constructor*, since you use it to construct a value) and may optionally have a sequence of fields, where each field has a specified type.

 Let's consider a concrete example of how variants can be useful.
 Most UNIX-like operating systems support terminals as a fundamental,